Andrés Manuel López Obrador: Reactions

 Reactions to the "legitimate presidency" varied widely.
 An opinion by El País said that López Obrador's "lack of consideration for democratic institutions and the rule of law seriously endanger civil peace in Mexico."
 After speculation on whether or not López Obrador's self-proclamation was against the law, the PRI stated that this political action was not a crime.
 Liébano Sáenz, chief of staff of former President Ernesto Zedillo, said López Obrador "will become the conscience of the nation, which will do much good for Mexican democracy."
-José Raúl Vera López, the Roman Catholic bishop of Saltillo, Coahuila, declared that the so-called "legitimate presidency" was a result of the "profound discontent with how the country has been run" and that López Obrador had "very deep moral backing."
+José Raúl Vera López, the Roman Catholic bishop of Saltillo, Coahuila, declared that the so-called "legitimate presidency" was a result of the "profound discontent with how the country has been run" and that López Obrador had "very deep moral backing".

-A poll conducted by Grupo Reforma indicated that 56% of Mexicans disapproved of López Obrador taking the title, while only 19% approved.
-Sixty-three percent of those polled also said that the former candidate had lost credibility.
-Other responses in the poll included 82% describing the political atmosphere in Mexico as "tense," and 45% of those polled blamed it on the PRD, 20% blamed it on the PAN, and 25% blamed both parties.
+A poll by Grupo Reforma indicated that 56% of Mexicans disapproved of López Obrador taking the title, while only 19% approved.
+Sixty-three percent of those polled said the former candidate had lost credibility.
+Other responses in the poll included 82% describing the political atmosphere in Mexico as "tense", 45% of those polled blamed it on the PRD, 20% blamed it on the PAN, and 25% blamed both parties.
 The poll was a telephone survey of 850 adults on 18 November with 95% confidence interval of +/-3.4% margin of error.

-In the first few months of his term, President Calderón's announced initiatives that mirrored those of López Obrador.
-These included price ceilings for tortillas through the Tortilla Price Stabilization Pact, that protected small corn producers, reductions to the president and cabinet minister salaries, and the proposal for a constitutional amendment that,if passed, would have lowered wages for public servants and impose caps on their remuneration.
-Some interpreted this measures as "seeking to fulfill a campaign promise to incorporate the agenda of election rival Andrés Manuel López Obrador into his government."
+In the first few months of his term, President Calderón announced initiatives that mirrored López Obrador's initiatives.
+These included price ceilings for tortillas through the Tortilla Price Stabilization Pact, that protected small corn producers, reductions to the president and cabinet minister salaries, and the proposal for a constitutional amendment that, if passed, would have lowered wages for public servants and impose caps on their remuneration.
+Some interpreted these measures as "seeking to fulfill a campaign promise to incorporate the agenda of election rival Andrés Manuel López Obrador into his government."
 Others saw them as intending to undercut the opposition government.

-Influence in the 2008 PRD elections

-In 2008, the PRD held leadership elections.
-López Obrador's candidate, Alejandro Encinas Rodríguez was opposed by Jesús Ortega.
-Allegations of fraud on both sides halted recounts and raised doubts about the legitimacy of the election.
-Media figures commented that, while López Obrador had used phrases such as "fraud", "illegitimacy", "corruption", etc. in the 2006 presidential election, the same phrases were now used to describe the PRD's election, and many feared that, no matter what the outcome, there would be a "legitimate" and a "spurious" President inside the Party.
-According to exit polls conducted by Mitofsky and IMO, Encinas won by 5% and 8% points, respectively.